Gigaspaces/xap-docs/site/content/xap121adm/memoryxtend.markdown

 ## Machine-Instance Affinity

-If a container or a machine restarts, there's no guarantee the instance will be provisioned on the same machine it had before.
-When MemoryXtend is used in a non-persitent manner, this is no problem since the instance recovers from the primary, but if MemoryXtend is set to `persistent=true`, we must ensure the instance is provisioned on the same machine it was before so it can recover from the correct device, which is usually local to the machine.
+If a GSC or a machine running a GSC restarts, there's no guarantee the IMDG instance running within the GSC will be provisioned into the same machine it was running before.
+When MemoryXtend is used in a non-persitent manner, this will not introduce a problem as the instance recovers from the primary, but if MemoryXtend is set to `persistent=true`, we must ensure the instance is provisioned on the same machine it was before so it can recover from the correct device, which is usually local to the machine.

+{{% note "Central Storage"%}}
+Central Storage mode will allow you to use MemoryXtend without having Machine-Instance Affinity configuration.
+{{% /note %}}

-To ensure the Service Grid deploys data grid instances on the correct machines, [Instance level SLA](./the-sla-overview.html) should be used.
+To ensure the Service Grid deploys IMDG instances on the correct machines, [Instance level SLA](./the-sla-overview.html) should be used.
 For exmaple:

 {{%tabs%}}
 {{%tab "Partitioned with a backup SLA"%}}